JaSamonte/MMS142-GROUPK-2021/docs/fourth.md

 Furthermore, the pandemic is said to have accelerated this inevitability by giving people more reason to stay at home and utilize this technology in order to protect themselves.

+The covid-19 crisis led to travel restrictions resulting in a dramatic drop in demand for airline services.
+According to The International Air Transport Association (IATA), passenger air transport was down to 90% last April 2020 and 75% in August.
+On the other hand, the crisis paved the way for web and video conferencing.
+Web and video conferencing applications acquire high demands from the corporate communications market, with an annual growth rate of 15.5% last 2020.

 ---